Add a new device and manage existing devices on this page.

 Manage the push notifications for your COROS watch on this page.
 Choose the apps you want to receive and display notifications on your watch.
 If the app isn’t listed as a default option on this page, please enable “Other” option.

-APEX Pro and VERTIX users can access this page by tapping on the watch image.
+COROS APEX Pro/APEX 2/APEX 2 Pro/VERTIX/VERTIX 2 users can access this page by tapping on the watch image.

 If you can’t receive notifications on your COROS watch, please follow the steps below.